-30. Implementation Panel to meet on a regular basis
+28. Implementation Panel to meet on a quarterly basis

-During the development of the Strategy, a stakeholder forum met regularly to discuss issues related to the Strategy and to provide feedback to Council staff as the final Strategy was developed.
+During the development of the Strategy, a stakeholder's forum met regularly to discuss issues related to the Strategy and to provide feedback to Council Officers as the final Strategy was developed.
 Further to this, an innovative program of involving local school students in developing a vision of a future Nelson Bay helped to ensure that the views of younger people (who will inherit the outcomes of the Strategy) were considered (PSC, 2012, p.5).

-Similar to the approach taken for strategies such as the Raymond Terrace & Heatherbrae Strategy and the Medowie Planning Strategy, it is recommended that an ongoing implementation panel be formed to overlook the progress of this Delivery Program.
-The panel would meet on a regular basis to oversee how Council is tracking against the implementation plan and provide input where actions identify the need for community involvement.
-The Panel would also be in a position to feedback to the community on the progress of the Program.
+Similar to the approach taken for strategies, such as the Raymond Terrace & Heatherbrae Strategy and the Medowie Strategy, it is suggested that an ongoing implementation panel be formed to overlook the progress of implementation.
+This panel would meet on a quarterly basis to discuss how Council is tracking against the implementation program and how they may be able to assist where actions identify the need for community involvement.